 - Guide performance measure development

-- Contain specific equity goals
+- Consider future opportunity goals

 - Drive budget development

-In addition, agency strategic plans should tie into Cox-Henderson administration priorities including:
+In addition, agency strategic plans should tie into Cox-Henderson administration priorities of focusing on people, growth, and good government, including in the areas of:

-- Economic advancement
+- · Economic advancement

-- Education innovation and investment
+- Education

-- Rural matters
+- Rural issues

 - Health security

-- Equality and opportunity
+- Equity and opportunity

-- Streamline and modernize state
+- State government efficiency

-government
+- Innovation

-This strategic planning booklet is meant to establish philosophy, structure, and best practices for creating an agency strategic plan, and help agencies align priorities for statewide coordination.
+This four-part strategic planning booklet is meant to establish philosophy, structure, and best practices for creating an agency strategic plan, and help agencies align priorities for statewide coordination.
 It is a reference guide to assist in the strategic plan creation process.